Flash in other media: Justice League: The New Frontier

 Barry Allen appears in Justice League: The New Frontier, voiced by Neil Patrick Harris.
 Jay Garrick and Wally West also make brief appearances during the opening and closing credits of the movie.

 Justice League: Crisis on Two Earths

 Wally West / Flash appears in Justice League: Crisis on Two Earths, voiced by Josh Keaton.
 In the film, Flash and the rest of the Justice League assists an alternate Lex Luthor battle the Crime Syndicate of America and restore order to the alternate world.
-Flash eventually battles his double, Johnny Quick in the final epic battle that is League centered.
-The true final battle is between Batman and Owlman on Earth Prime.
+Flash eventually battles his double, Johnny Quick.

 DC Super Friends

 The Flash/Barry Allen appears in DC Super Friends: The Joker's Playhouse, voiced by Eric Bauza.

 Justice League: Doom

-The Flash appears in Justice League: Doom, voiced by Michael Rosenbaum.
+Barry Allen / The Flash appears in Justice League: Doom, voiced by Michael Rosenbaum.
 In the film, Mirror Master is chosen by Vandal Savage to fight Flash.
 Mirror Master then tricks Flash into sticking his hand in a "hostage box" to save an old woman.
 Only the woman is a hologram and Flash ends up with a speed sensitive bomb on his wrist.
 Batman eventually has him vibrate through an iceberg to save him, and he goes on with the rest of the JLA to fight the Legion of Doom.